Events and Findings

 Findings exist but the UI shows nothing:

-3. Confirm the frontend is using the correct project/repository ID.
+GET /api/findings/scans/:scan_id - Confirm the frontend is using the correct scan/repository/project ID